Inside: How To Clean Your Dryer Vent

 Once you feel like the vent trap is clean you can move on to the dryer vent duct behind your dryer.
 Use the large dryer vent duct brush to clean out the duct.
 Move it carefully spinning while you push it in.
 Pull it out and remove the lint from the brush.
 If you find much lint on it repeat the step again.
 I never find too much lint in the duct.
 I think the majority of it was stuck in the dryer.

 The first time I cleaned my dryer vent this way I was amazed at the difference it made in drying time.
 My drying time of most of my clothes was cut in half.
 This not only saves me time but money too.
 I don’t have to spend as much on gas to dry my clothes.
-I have found that by using the cleaning kit once a year I get a good amount of lint from it and don’t have the same dryer problems that I did before.
+By using the cleaning kit once a year I get a good amount of lint from it and don’t have the same dryer problems that I did before.
 I have had the same kit for a few years now and it still works great.
 Plus, it’s so much cheaper than paying someone to clean my dryer vents.
+Following these tips on how to clean your dryer vent will help save you money and time!

 For more homemaking tips delivered to your inbox you can subscribe here.